 Put Your Trust in the Professional Team at ProActive Physical Therapy

 Correctly diagnosing and treating your condition plays a critical part in relieving pain.
+Knowing if you have sciatica or piriformis is important.
 Therefore, when you’re suffering from ongoing pain, it’s essential to work with an expert team, like the physical therapists at ProActive.

 Our skilled physical therapists offer convenient, specialized treatment plans that work with your specific concerns and conditions in offices throughout the Tucson, AZ, area.
 We also provide patients with various therapy modalities, including trigger point dry needling, manual nerve glides, and instrument-assisted soft tissue mobilization.

 Regardless of your pain concerns, reach out to the team at ProActive Physical Therapy to schedule your free injury assessment today.
 Then, let us put you on the road to relief!